jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 13—Moderation Is Natural

 The West was different.
 Not by intent, but by structure.
 It found more reciprocation because it was moderate.
 The power to create and modify society and technology was placed in many hands.
 Legislatures, courts, states, churches, unions, universities, private companies, and other institutions each held a piece, and none held enough to disregard a whole category of persons or ideas.
+As a result the amount diverse mass-produced products their could make with their resources, far exceeded anyone else.

-Exclusion and oppression were real, and often brutal.
+Exclusion and oppression were real in the West, and often brutal.
 Government overreach existed.
 Businesses could be very selfish.
 But nothing was ever total, because there was always another jurisdiction, another employer, another lab.
 Western boardmates were more free to play the game, and so often had to make better deals with each other: a worker making a better product, a business giving a pay raise, or a bureaucrat writing a useful regulation.
 Like a squirrel who dislikes a nut, if they didn't their boardmate would move on to a different product, employer, or jurisdiction.
 The freedom to pick from among these options meant there was room and need for genotype and phenotype identities.

 Complacency certainly happened, the interwar militaries being one large example.
 But when reality hit, like with Blitzkrieg and later Sputnik, the West's distributed structure responded faster and better than its extremist adversaries ever could.

 In short, because of its moderation "Life could find a way", in the West.
-As a result, the technological ecosystem, from producers to predators, was staffed more completely and therefore mass-produced more diverse tools than anyone else.
+As a result, the technological ecosystem, from producers to predators, was staffed more completely and therefore has a much larger carrying capacity of diverse mass-produced tools than anyone else.

 The system was not perfect.
 The many civil rights marches, environmental protests, and contested elections, showcase that well enough.
 But friction is a feature not a bug.
 The West looked messier, but that was because problems were actually being addressed instead of assuming ideological belief made them go away.
 In 1947 former British Prime Minister Churchill even joked, "democracy is the worst form of government except for all the others".
 That is a joke impossible to tell in many extremist societies, nevermind hear a celebrated wartime leader say it.

 So while never perfect, multi-party democracy with free-market economics was less blinding and therefore far more responsive to environmental changes.
-It's why most other fascist and communist regimes—from Chile to Vietnam—adopted some or all of its more liberal market-based practices.
-Sometimes an arrogant inventor really does have exceptional gifts.
+It's why as time went on, most other fascist and communist regimes—from Chile to Vietnam—adopted some or all of its more liberal market-based practices.
+Observers had learned, sometimes an arrogant inventor really does have exceptional gifts.
 Sometimes a self-righteous educated bureaucrat should regulate society.
 Neither extreme was wrong about everything, which is exactly why neither could be discarded.

 As biology shows many times over, an organism is a mixture of good genes and the right lessons on how to use them.
 An ecosystem is a mixture of these organisms, because different characteristics are needed to fill different niches.
 Conservatives tend to value inherited tradition and the instinct to mass-produce what works; progressives value diversity and want to embrace what's new.
 Both are describing something real.